mainwp/mainwp-child-reports/readme.txt

 * Added: support for Maintenance tokens
 * Added: support for Page Speed tokens
 * Added: support for Broken Links tokens
-* Updated: system compatibility updates required by upcoming MainWP Client Reports Extension version
+* Updated: system compatibility updates required by upcoming MainWP Pro Reports Extension version

 = 1.2 - 11-9-2016 =
-* Fixed: Issue with hiding the plugin in Client Reports
+* Fixed: Issue with hiding the plugin in Pro Reports
 * Fixed: Conflict with the auto backup feature of the UpdraftPlus Backups plugin (#8435)
 * Fixed: Issue with double records for the UpdraftPlus backups
 * Fixed: Issue with recording UpdraftPlus and BackUpWordPress backups